The Practical Application of Marketing Psychology in E-Commerce

-Starting with the left-hand banner ad, there’s a message that reads: “Night pick-up is available in your region.”
+Starting with the left-hand banner ad, there’s a message that reads: “Night pickup is available in your region.”
 Here, Fresh Electronics is employing a cognitive bias called hyperbolic discounting.
 This bias explains our tendency to value the immediacy of time over the higher value of money.

 For instance, if someone offered you $100 today or $200 one year from now, which would you take? $200 is obviously a greater amount, but would you wait that long for it?
 Statistically speaking, probably not.
-Similarly, if you’re eager for a new cell phone and there’s a model available for pick-up in your area that very same evening, there’s a good chance you’ll pay a little extra for it rather than pay less to wait, say, a week for delivery.
+Similarly, if you’re eager for a new cell phone and there’s a model available for pickup in your area that very same evening, there’s a good chance you’ll pay a little extra for it rather than pay less to wait, say, a week for delivery.

-What this means for your business is that you should always offer fast delivery options, even if the cost is higher.
+What this means for your brand is that you should always offer fast delivery options, even if the cost is higher.
 To give you another example, a limited-time offer of next-day delivery if the customer purchases your product immediately will have a similar effect.

-Bloomreach weblayers let you add hyperbolic discounting messages directly on your site, shown to the audience of your choice.
+Bloomreach weblayers let you add hyperbolic discounting messages directly on your site, shown to the target audience of your choice.
 This lets you show messages like “Night Pickup in Your Region” only to customers living in a specific area.

 Blockbusters of the Week (The Scarcity Effect)

-This strategy, which aims to encourage you to purchase immediately, is rooted in the scarcity heuristic.
-The scarcity heuristic says that humans place a higher value on an object that’s scarce, and a lower value on those that are in abundance.
+This strategy, which aims to encourage you to purchase immediately, is rooted in the exclusivity scarcity heuristic.
+The scarcity heuristic says that humans place a higher value on an object that’s scarce and a lower value on those that are in abundance.
 For example, gold is more valuable than copper because gold is not as abundant.